mblayman/kamal-demo/README.md

 * Traefik container - proxy that enables zero-downtime deploys (switches applications seemlessly when deploying)
 * What's up with the permissions on directories?
 What should root-owned vs not?
+* If using the top-level `volumes` key, where can we create the volume host directory?